Here's how to assemble your cabinet or bookshelf.

 Place one or more shelves between the sides to keep them straight, as above.
 Run a bead of white or yellow glue around the back edge.
 Loctite P3 urethane glue is also highly recommended.

-Unfold the back, and attach it with tacks, pictured above.
+Unfold the back, and attach it with tacks, pictured below.

 Space the tacks at equal intervals, as below.